signalfx/splunk-otel-js/README.md

 });
 ```

-Note that `startTracing` is destructive to Open Telemetry API globals.
-We provide the `stopTracing` method, but
-it won't revert to OTel API globals set before `startTracing` was run, it will only disable globals, which
+> `startTracing` is destructive to Open Telemetry API globals.
+We provide the `stopTracing` method, but it won't revert to OTel API globals set before `startTracing` was run, it will only disable globals, which `startTracing` set.
-`startTracing` set.

 ## Default Instrumentation Packages<a name="default-instrumentation-packages"></a>

-By default the following instrumentations will automatically be enabled if they are installed.
+By default the following instrumentations will automatically be enabled if installed.
 In order to use
 any of these instrumentations, you'll need to install them with npm and then run your app with `-r @splunk/otel/instrument` flag as described above.

 ```